 While the National Forum of the Council meets every three years, ongoing oversight of the Council is provided by the Executive, which is made up of the heads of national churches, their appointed members, and some elected directly by the Forum.

 The central administrative body of the NCCA is the General Secretariat, headed by the General Secretary.
-Internally there is a Finance and Administration department, which handles the needs of the whole organisation.
+Internally there is a Finance and Administration department, which handles the business needs of the whole organisation.
 There is also a Finance Committee that oversees the finances of the entire organisation.

 The NCCA works through a number of Commissions, Networks, and Programs.
 These constitute the 'departments' of the NCCA and order its workplan.

 The National Aboriginal and Torres Strait Islander Ecumenical Commission works ecumenically among Australian churches and wider society to advance indigenous rights and help the churches understand the implications of their history and their current policies and actions.
 With the NATSIEC’s guidance, the churches are working together for a fair deal for Aboriginal and Torres Strait Islander Australians, and for the healing of our nation.

 Act for Peace (previously known as Christian World Service)

 The NCCA's Faith and Unity Commission brings together theologians from the member churches who act in a voluntary capacity.

-As a network, the SJN operates to bring Churches together on common social justice issues, and draft material for the Council as a whole.
+The Network operates to bring Churches together on common social justice issues, and drafts material for the Council as a whole.
 The Network operates with the support of the Churches on an entirely voluntary basis.

 The NCCA is a founding partner in the Australian National Dialogue of Christians, Muslims and Jews (ANDCMJ).
 The Dialogue was officially 'launched' in March 2003 after 12 months of formal preparation, which was preceded by informal contact and discussions between the NCCA, AFIC (Australian Federation of Islamic Councils) and ECAJ (Executive Council of Australian Jewry).